This post has been updated to ensure information and shopping links are current.

 For smaller elements of a space, like accent pillows and lampshades, I would choose from the remaining secondary colors for when selecting fabrics.

-Smaller decorative accents can really help tie a space together by selecting items within your color scheme.
+Smaller decorative accents can really help tie a space together.
+Select items within your color scheme for these pieces.

 These past two weeks have been really busy for me so I have not been able to accomplish as much as I would have liked on this project (hence the combined post).
 However, I did manage to make progress on the chairs!